-This methodology is applicable to project activities that switch from coal and/or petroleum fuels to natural gas in an existing power plant for electricity generation with an operation history of at least three years.
+This methodology is applicable to project activities that switch from coal and/or petroleum fuels to natural gas in an existing power plant for electricity generation with an operation history of at least three years using the baseline coal and/or petroleum fuel.
 The following conditions apply:

-- The PAPP either supplies electricity only to the electricity grid (refer to the definition above) or only to a captive consumer (refer to the definition above); - Under the project activity, only natural gas is used in the PAPP except for auxiliary fuel consumption (e.g., for start-ups) which shall not exceed one percent of the total fuel consumption in the PAPP (measured on an energy basis); - Prior to the implementation of the project activity, only coal and/or petroleum fuels (but not natural gas) were used in the PAPP to generate electricity; - Coal/petroleum fuel is available in the country/region for electricity generation; - Regulations/laws and programs do neither restrain the facility from using the fossil fuels used prior to implementing the project activity nor require the use of natural gas or a specified fuel to generate electricity; - The captive consumer or electricity grid, to which the electricity generated by the PAPP is sold, if applicable, is not restrained by regulations/law to purchase electricity generated from different type of fuels, i.e. it is not prohibited to purchase electricity generated using a higher GHG intensity fuel during the crediting period of the project activity. - The project activity does not involve major retrofits/modifications of the power plant other than the fuel switch, for instance the removal of existing technology and installation of new technology such as new gas turbines, new combine cycle gas power generation, etc.; - The project activity does not result in a significant change in the power generation capacity, i.e. not more than -±5% of the installed power generation capacity before the implementation of the project activity; - The project activity does not result in an increase of the lifetime of the PAPP during the crediting period.
-If the lifetime of the PAPP is increased due to the project activity, the crediting period shall be limited to the estimated remaining lifetime of the power plant, i.e. the time when the existing power plant would need to be replaced in the absence of the project activity; - This methodology is only applicable if the most plausible baseline scenario is the continuation of the use of high carbon intensive fuels like coal and/or petroleum fuels for electricity generation in the PAPP.
+- The PAPP either supplies electricity only to the electricity grid (refer to the definition above) or only to a captive consumer (refer to the definition above); - Under the project activity, only natural gas is used in the PAPP except for auxiliary fuel consumption (e.g., for start-ups) which shall not exceed one percent of the total fuel consumption in the PAPP (measured on an energy basis); - Prior to the implementation of the project activity, only coal and/or petroleum fuels (but not natural gas) were used in the PAPP to generate electricity; - Coal/petroleum fuel is available in the country/region for electricity generation; - Regulations/laws and programs do neither restrain the facility from using the fossil fuels used prior to implementing the project activity nor require the use of natural gas or a specified fuel to generate electricity; - The captive consumer or electricity grid, to which the electricity generated by the PAPP is sold, if applicable, is not restrained by regulations/law to purchase electricity generated from different type of fuels, i.e. it is not prohibited to purchase electricity generated using a higher GHG intensity fuel during the crediting period of the project activity; - The project activity does not involve major retrofits/modifications of the power plant other than the fuel switch, for instance the removal of existing technology and installation of new technology such as new gas turbines, new combine cycle gas power generation, etc; - The project activity does not result in a significant change in the power generation capacity, i.e. not more than $\pm 5\%$ of the installed power generation capacity before the implementation of the project activity; - This methodology is only applicable if the most plausible baseline scenario is the continuation of the use of high carbon intensive fuels like coal and/or petroleum fuels for electricity generation in the PAPP.